 What to Expect in a Michigan Dog Bite Settlement

-In 1994, the US Center for Disease Control reported that there were an estimated 4.7 million dog bites in the United States.
-Approximately 799,900 persons required medical attention, and about 6,000 people were hospitalized.
+The average dog bite settlement amount nationwide was $39,017 in 2018.
+In 1994, the U.S. Centers for Disease Control reported an estimated 4.7 million dog bites.
+Approximately 799,900 victims required medical attention, and about 6,000 people were hospitalized.
 The largest segment of the population bitten by dogs were children between the ages of 6-9.

-In 2018, there were about 760 dog bites in Michigan, with a cost to homeowners and insurance companies of about $35,000 per claim and a total payout of over $27 million.
+In 2018, there were about 760 dog bites in Michigan, costing homeowners and insurance companies about $35,000 per claim and a total payout of over $27 million.
 This ranked Michigan 7th in the nation for the states with the most dog bites.
-Michigan law prohibits insurance companies from denying claims based on the breed of the dog.

-A dog bite is treated as either a strict liability where the owner is liable, or it can also be treated as a claim of negligence by the owner.
-In both cases, the owner is responsible for the behavior of the dog, and if the dog happens to be in the care of a relative or friend, the owner is still responsible.
+Under Michigan law, dog bite claims are treated as either a strict liability where the owner is liable or they can also be treated as a claim of negligence by the owner.
+In both cases, the owner is responsible for the dog’s behavior, and if the dog happens to be in the care of a relative or friend, the owner is still liable.

-Negligence, in the case of a dog incident causing injury without a bite, can also be claimed with the owner being liable.
-Michigan has a had a leash law on the books for over a hundred years, and if this law is ignored, negligence claims can be brought against the owner.
-Other injuries that can occur to victims are instances where the dog, usually a large dog, has the freedom to run at the victim and jump up pushing the victim to the ground, causing injuries.
-Dogs that run loose find a way out their enclosed kennel or yard, and ultimately end up hurting someone can lead to a negligence case against the owner.
+Other injuries that can occur to victims are instances where the dog, usually a large dog, has the freedom to run at the victim and jump up, pushing the victim to the ground and causing injuries.
+Dogs that run loose, find a way out of their enclosed kennel or yard, and ultimately end up hurting someone can lead to a negligence case against the owner.

 In addition to the owner of the dog being held liable, the owner of the land and/or the landlord can also be held accountable.
-If a dog is housed in an apartment complex and the dog chases after a ball thrown by a child in the yard, any injury to the child by the dog could lead to a claim.
+If a dog is housed in an apartment complex and chases after a ball thrown by a child in the yard, any injury to the child by the dog can result in a claim for personal injuries.

 Injury to Another Dog or Another Animal

-All the information that you collect should be in writing whether you are the person bitten or it is friend or relative.
-Just like in a car accident, it is necessary to exchange information with the owner or the dog’s handler.
+All the information you collect about the dog attack should be in writing, whether you are the dog bite victim or a friend or relative—exchanging information with the owner or the dog’s handler is necessary.
 Names, addresses, telephone numbers, and the name of the owner’s insurance carrier should be documented and written down.

-Witnesses are also key to making sure that any claim you have will be seen as legitimate.
-Try to get a written statement from anyone who saw what happened or who may have assisted you in protecting yourself or who may have provided first aid.
-The incident should also be reported to the dog control authorities to ensure the safety of others.
+Witnesses are also key to ensuring that any claim you make will be considered legitimate.
+Try to get a written statement from anyone who saw what happened, who may have assisted you in protecting yourself, or who provided first aid.
+The incident should also be reported to animal control to ensure the safety of others.

 Contact an Attorney

-There is a limit, in Michigan, to the amount of time, a plaintiff has to file a claim against an owner if they are either bitten or there is a case for negligence.
-The person filing the claim must do so within three years of the date of incident, and if the person is under 18, the victim has until their 19th birthday to file the claim.
+There is a limit, in Michigan, to the amount of time a victim has to file a claim against an owner if they are either bitten or there is a case for negligence.
+The person filing the claim must do so within three years of the date of the incident, and if the person is under 18, the victim has until their 19th birthday to file the claim.